 Learn more about anticholinergic drugs and memory at this link.

 There is considerable controversy about relying on DPH as a sleep aid or in PM sleeping pills.
 One analysis published in The Primary Care Companion for CNS Disorders (online, Dec.
-31, 2015) reviewed randomized controlled studies conducted over the last 12 years.
-The authors concluded:
+31, 2015) reviewed randomized controlled studies conducted over the previous 12 years.

 “Together, the scientific evidence suggests limited beneficial effects of diphenhydramine on sleep, an increased risk of next-day performance impairments, and potential rebound insomnia following discontinuation, although additional studies are needed to confirm these safety risks.”